Dave Coskunian

-Davit "Dave Coskunian" Çoşkun, a Turkish-American soccer player of Armenian descent, earned three caps with the U.S. national team.
+Davit "Dave Coskunian" Coşkun (June 1, 1947 – October 24, 2025) was a Turkish-American soccer player of Armenian descent.
+He earned three caps with the U.S. national team.
 He played one season in the National Professional Soccer League and one in the North American Soccer League.

-Professional career
+Club career

-In 1965, Coşkun began his professional career with İstanbulspor A.Ş. in Turkey.
-On February 7, 1967, the nineteen-year-old Coskun signed with the Los Angeles Toros of the National Professional Soccer League.
-The Toros folded at the end of the season, but Coskun remained in the Los Angeles area, playing for various amateur clubs.
+In 1965, Çoşkun began his professional career with İstanbulspor A.Ş. in Turkey.
+On February 7, 1967, he signed with the Los Angeles Toros of the National Professional Soccer League.
+The Toros folded at the end of the season, but Çoşkun remained in the Los Angeles area, playing for various amateur clubs.
 On April 2, 1974, he joined the Los Angeles Aztecs of the North American Soccer League, but was released on May 1, 1974.
 He then moved north to play that season with the San Jose Earthquakes.
-In the fall of 1974, Coskun moved back to Los Angeles where he joined the Los Angeles Armenians of the Greater Los Angeles Soccer League.
+In the fall of 1974, Çoşkun moved back to Los Angeles where he joined the Los Angeles Armenians of the Greater Los Angeles Soccer League.

-National team
+International career

-Coskunian played three games with the U.S. national team.
+Çoşkun played three games with the U.S. national team.
 The first was a 4–0 loss to Bermuda on March 17, 1973.
 He started, but came off for Mike Renshaw.
 In his second game, a 4–0 loss to Poland on March 20, 1973, he replaced Rudy Getzinger at halftime.
 Finally, in his last game, a 3–1 loss to Mexico on September 5, 1974, he replaced Bob Matteson in the 84th minute.

 Name

 Coşkun began his career in the United States using his birth name.
-However, by the time he joined the Aztecs and Earthquakes in 1974, he was known as "Dave" Coskun.
+However, by the time he joined the Aztecs and Earthquakes in 1974, he was known as "Dave" Çoşkun.
 He also used the name Dave Coskunian when playing for the national team.